De-Armoring | Difference between Body, Muscular, and Emotional De-Armoring

 Now, according to Reich, our body can develop physical tensions, constrictions, and contractions as a result of undigested, unexpressed i.e. repressed or suppressed emotions and trauma.
 Reich called this phenomenon the creation of a Body Armor (in German Körperpanzerung).
 To face, digest, and release these stuck emotions and trauma Reich proposed that one needs to De-Armor the body, hence the term Body De-Armoring (in German Körperentpanzerung).
 By the way, you will also find the term Somatic De-Armoring instead of Body De-Armoring.

 Yet, Reich noticed that tensions and constrictions in the body notably materialized themselves in the muscles.
 This gave rise to the term Muscular De-Armoring (in German Muskel-Entpanzerung).
-Today, you also find De-Armoring practitioners and therapists who talk about Myofascial De-Armoring because they belief that the tensions and constrictions that are held in the body are rather found on the level of the fascia i.e. myofascial tissues (connective tissues) that surround muscles, internal organs, bones, joints, blood vessels, and nerve fibers, and so on.
+Today, you also find De-Armoring practitioners and therapists who talk about Myofascial De-Armoring because they believe that the tensions and constrictions that are held in the body are rather found on the level of the fascia i.e. myofascial tissues (connective tissues) that surround muscles, internal organs, bones, joints, blood vessels, and nerve fibers, and so on.

 Click for more detailseBook | More info here